lengstrom/fast-style-transfer/README.md

       --content-weight 1.5e1 \
       --checkpoint-iterations 1000 \
       --batch-size 20

+### Changing Optimizer
+Use the flag ``--optimizer`` to change the optimizer.
+Supports L-BFGS, but default is ADAM.
+ADAM uses less memory, but tends to require more tuning in parameters and may generate "grey spots".
+Training on L-BFGS takes ``TESTING`` hours on a Tesla K80.
+Example usage:

+    python style.py --optimizer L-BFGS \
+      --iterations 2000

 ### Evaluating Style Transfer Networks
 Use `evaluate.py` to evaluate a style transfer network.
 Run `python evaluate.py` to view all the possible parameters.
 Evaluation takes 100 ms per frame (when batch size is 1) on a Maxwell Titan X. [More detailed documentation here](docs.md#evaluatepy).
 Takes several seconds per frame on a CPU. **Models for evaluation are [located here](https://drive.google.com/drive/folders/0B9jhaT37ydSyRk9UX0wwX3BpMzQ?usp=sharing)**.
 Example usage: